Table of Contents

 - Google Ads is an auction, but money alone won’t win—it’s about strategy and quality.

+- Quality Score matters!
+Optimize your ads and landing pages.
+The more precise your targeting, the more you’ll control costs.
 Choose your bidding strategy wisely and plan for seasonal price fluctuations.